Philippines' President Rodrigo Duterte announces departure from politics | DW | 02.10.2021

 Opponents had said they planned on challenging Duterte's run for vice president in the Philippines' Supreme Court.

-Duterte is currently the subject of an investigation by the International Criminal Court over his human rights record during his "war on drugs," which left some 6,000 people dead.
-Rights groups estimate that the number could be in the tens of thousands.
+Duterte is currently the subject of an investigation by the International Criminal Court over his human rights record during his "war on drugs," which has left some 6,000 people dead.
+Rights groups estimate the true number could be in the tens of thousands.

 Saturday's surprise announcement could open the way for Duterte's daughter, Sara Duterte-Carpio, to run for president.